As some of us around these parts know, Sherman didn’t get around to burning everything to the ground!

-Smith Family Farm includes the 1840s farmhouse and the separate kitchen out back, where the food is cooked.
-The Smith’s 13 slaves work there and at the other farm buildings on the property – the dairy, blacksmith shop, smokehouse, corncrib, chicken coop, and barn, as well as the vegetable, herb, field, and slave gardens.
+Smith Family Farm includes the 1840s farmhouse and a separate kitchen out back, where the food was cooked.
+There are other buildings—the dairy, blacksmith shop, smokehouse, corncrib, chicken coop, and barn, as well as the vegetable, herb, field, and slave gardens.
+And the outhouse.